cocovsack/step_portfolio/README.md

-This repo contains Coco Sack's portfolio and STEP projects!
+The repo contains Coco Sack's portfolio and STEP projects!